Puya chilensis

-Puya chilensis is a terrestrial bromeliad originating from the arid hillsides of Chile.
+Puya chilensis is a species of terrestrial bromeliad.
+It is endemic to central Chile.

 Description

 An evergreen perennial, it forms large, dense rosettes of grey-green, strap-like leaves edged with hooked spines.
 The green or yellow flowers are borne on spikes which resemble a medieval mace, and stand up to 2 m high.
 Spreading by offsets, Puya chilensis can colonise large areas over time.
 Growth is slow and plants may take 20 years or more to flower.
-The outer two-thirds of the leaf blade bears outward-pointing spines which may be an adaptation to prevent herbivores from reaching the center of the plant.
+The outer two-thirds of the leaf blade bears outward-pointing spines which may be an adaptation to prevent herbivores from reaching the centre of the plant.
 The plant is believed to be hazardous to sheep and birds which may become entangled in the spines of the leaves.
 If the animal dies, the plant may gain nutrients as the animal decomposes nearby, though this has not been confirmed.
 For this reason, Puya chilensis has earned the nickname "sheep-eating plant".
 If true, this would make Puya chilensis a protocarnivorous plant.
-Fibers from the leaves are used to weave durable fishing-nets.
+Fibres from the leaves are used to weave durable fishing-nets.